hankfanchiu/chime/docs/file_storage.md

 ## Pass-Through Upload

-For image files that, on average, are less than 5MB, a pass-through upload is sufficient.
+For image files that on average are less than 5MB, a pass-through upload is sufficient.

-On submit of a new track, or a user or track update, the image file is included as form data in a POST/PATCH request to the server.
+Upon submitting a new track, or updating a user or track, the image file (if attached) is included as form data in a POST/PATCH request to the server.
 The Paperclip gem does its magic with the AWS SDK, and posts the image file to S3.

 ## Environments